nsat1/cloud-saving-bot/README.md

-# *Telegram bot saving photos to Yandex Disk*
+# *Telegram bot saving files to Yandex Disk*

-When sending or forwarding photos (including uncompressed) in chat with bot, it will save all photos to [Yandex Disk](https://360.yandex.ru/disk/) in a folder
+When sending or forwarding photos & documents in chat with bot, it will save all to [Yandex Disk](https://360.yandex.ru/disk/) in a folder
-(by default bot_uploads, you can choose any other).
-The bot accepts photos from specific users by checking their Telegram ids.
+(by default "bot_uploads", you can choose any other).
+The bot accepts files from specific users by checking their Telegram ids.
 For users whose ids are not specified, the bot will not show any activity.

 # Environment variables 🦠